ha1tch/queryfy/superjsonic/README.md

 ## Overview

-Superjsonic is a specialized JSON parser designed for validation scenarios where you need to verify JSON structure and content without the overhead of creating objects.
+Superjsonic is a specialized JSON parser designed for validation scenarios where you need to verify JSON structure and content *before* unmarshaling, or to do so without the overhead of creating objects.
 It achieves 5-11x performance improvements over `encoding/json` by using a token-based approach with zero memory allocations during parsing.

 ## Key Features